jmcerrejon/misapuntesde/src/2013/01/kidsruby-teach-to-program-to-younger-people-and-now-is-available-to-raspberry-pi.md

 ---
 id: 26
 title: KidsRuby, teach to program to younger people, and now is available to Raspberry Pi.
+description: KidsRuby, teach to program to younger people, and now is available to Raspberry Pi.
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-01-16 14:45:00